Zhou Yongkang: Aftermath of Bo Xilai's ouster

+During the Politburo Standing Committee meeting before Bo's fall, Zhou is the only PSC member who object the removal and arrest of Bo Xilai.
+However, Zhou's attempt to save Bo Xilai failed as all other PSC members including General Secretary Hu Jintao, Premier Wen Jiabao and Vice President Xi Jinping all support the removal of Bo Xilai.
+It was reported that Zhou clashed with Premier Wen Jiabao on Bo's removal since Wen is one of the most active opponent of Bo in the Politburo Standing Committee.
 In the days following Bo Xilai's fall, rumours circulated about Zhou's break with the party leadership as well as a "coup d'etat" on March 19.
 Unconfirmed reports surfaced on the U.K.-based Sunday Times, citing Hong Kong magazine Frontline (《前哨》), that the paramilitary forces under Zhou's disposal had narrowly avoided direct conflict with the 38th Army in the center of Beijing.
 Outwardly, Zhou appeared to be toeing the party line between March 2012 and his scheduled retirement in November.
 For example, several days after Bo Xilai was suspended from the Politburo, Zhou held a national conference call with police officials, publicly declaring, "police officers must [...] understand what political position they need to take, maintain the correct political course, and always remain in line with the party centre led by comrade Hu Jintao as its General Secretary."

 On May 14, 2012, the Financial Times reported that Zhou had relinquished the operational control of the party's Central Political and Legal Affairs Commission to Minister of Public Security Meng Jianzhu due to his support for Bo Xilai, and had lost his right to select his successor when he retires from the Politburo Standing Committee in the fall of 2012.
 The New York Times later reported that Zhou's status remained unchanged.
 At around the same time, a group of provincial party veterans from Yunnan province penned an open letter to Hu Jintao calling for the removal of Zhou Yongkang due to his support of Bo Xilai.
 The veterans voiced concerns that those supporting Bo intended to reinstate Mao-style policies in China.

-Zhou Yongkang retired from the Politburo Standing Committee after the 18th Party Congress on November 15, 2012, and retired from Secretary of the Central Political and Legal Affairs Commission five days later, after which Meng Jianzhu succeeded Zhou's position.
+In August 2012, party elder's annual meeting in Beidaihe decided that the secretary of Central Political and Legal Affairs Commission will not be a member of the Politburo Standing Committee after the 18th Party Congress.